Types of Donations

 Debt encumbered property, residential or commercial, is an example of transactions typically transferred under a Bargain Sale.
 A cash payment from Realty Gift Fund allows the donor to extinguish the debt before transfer, and to use any residual cash for personal needs.

 At closing, RGF will make a partial payment to the donor and provide donation documents expressing the full fair market value.
 These donation documents, including the qualified appraisal, indicate the difference between the fair market value and the cash payment received, and establish the donor’s tax deduction in accordance with IRS regulations.

 After transfer, RGF will make any improvements deemed necessary then resell the property.

 The excess cash from the sale, after recovering the cash payment, will be directed through gifts or grants to other charitable organizations.

 Individuals and corporations alike may own property that are environmentally contaminated and may also have charitable giving strategies.
-RGF provides the link between the environmental solution and the donor’s philanthropic goal, and accepts gifts of contaminated properties.
+RGF provides the link between the environmental solution and the donor’s philanthropic goal, and can accept gifts of contaminated properties.

-After careful review, RGF and the donor will arrive at a remediation agreement outlining the costs to achieve a release from regulatory agencies of the impaired condition, relieving the donor and all parties from further environmental liability when the remediation is completed and accepted.
+After careful review, RGF and the donor will arrive at a remediation agreement outlining the costs to achieve a release from regulatory agencies of the impaired condition, relieving the donor and all parties from further environmental liability when the remediation is completed and accepted by the regulatory agencies.

 After transfer, RGF will manage the remediation to conclusion then resell the property.